rezural/mesh-ripper/README.md

 The mesh color can be set from the `mesh_color` in actions.

+Opacity can be set in actions Click-drag to edit this value, or enter it directly.

 Enable `spot_lighting` to setup brighter lights, and set the lighting_intensity appropriately.

 Change the `material_roughness` to make reflections 'fuzzier'.

+Click on `show_axis` in actions to show the xyz axis and origin.

 ## Camera Mode